-It’s no secret that peanut butter is commonly used as a dog treat, and nearly all dogs go bonkers for it, but is it safe for your husky?
+Although peanut butter is often advised as a high-quality dog treat, is it actually safe for your husky?
 What happened to nuts being toxic for dogs?
-This article will clear everything up, for the quick answer, check below.
+This article will clear everything up, for a quick answer, check below.

 Can huskies eat peanut butter?
-Yes, huskies can eat peanut butter as long as the option you go for does not contain Xylitol, a harmful artificial sweetener.
-Salt intake should also be limited so it’s best to choose a salt-free or limited salt peanut butter.
+Yes, huskies can eat peanut butter as long as it does not contain Xylitol, a harmful artificial sweetener, or high salt content.